andrewdhawan/alk-collateral-sensitivity/README.md

 Files included:

 [1] final_expt_data.xlsx: File contains survival curves for all collateral sensitivity assays considered, presented as average survival followed by standard deviation.
 For each survival curve, contains EC50 and Hill coefficient from fitting procedure as well as assoicated confidence intervals, where computable.
 Sheet name indicates the drug-resistant cell line for which the data on that sheet is presented, and the drug being treated is listed adjacent to the survival table.
+Updated 1st Feb 2017.

 [2] get_EC50_Hill_coeff_upload.R: Contains the code used to fit the survival curves to a Hill function to obtain EC50 and Hill coefficient.